 Henna is quite possibly the oldest and most well-known temporary tattoo ink.
 It has been used for body art in regions such as India, Africa and the Middle East for centuries.
-Called Mehndi, henna artistry is traditionally used for wedding and during important rites of passage.
+Called Mehndi, henna artistry is traditionally used for weddings and during important rites of passage.
 It is also used in times of festivity and commemoration including Purim, Passover and Norouz.
 The Henna plant (Lawsonia inermis) is believed to bring love and good luck, and is used to ward off any form of evil eye.

 How to Apply Henna

-Applying henna paste to the skin is relatively simple, although creating masterful designs and striking artistic patterns will take practice.
+Applying henna paste to the skin is relatively simple although creating masterful designs and striking artistic patterns will take practice.
 The henna is applied through a thin tube made of mylar.
-These cones are available in kits along with the paste, as well as versions pre-filled with the henna.
-Try your hand at applying the henna on some blank paper before using any on your own skin.
+These cones are available in kits along with the henna paste, as well as versions pre-filled with the henna.
+Try your hand at applying henna on some blank paper before using any on your own skin.

 - Apply the henna using a mylar cone.
 Squeeze the top of the cone to control the amount that comes out at a time.